rishuvaid/MastersProject/README.md

 #### Example ###

+An [example](https://rishuvaid.github.io/maritime-vis/ais-tri-map.html) of voyages that pass near Boston in January 2011.
+When the mouse is dragged over one of the six triangles that the hexagon is divided into, the voyages crossing the corresponding edge into the hexagon are shown.
+Thus, moving across the edge shows voyages in the opposite direction.

-An [example](https://rishuvaid.github.io/maritime-vis/ais-map.html) of voyages that pass near Boston in January 2011.
+An [older example](https://rishuvaid.github.io/maritime-vis/ais-map.html) of voyages that pass near Boston in January 2011.